yujunz/gitlab.com-runbooks/README.md

 ## General guidelines for production incidents.

-* Is this an emergency issue?
+* Is this an emergency incident?
 	* are we losing data?
 	* Is GitLab.com not working or offline?
 	* has the incident affected users for greater than 1 hour?